 The International Coach Federation is the professional association for personal and business coaches worldwide.
 Coaches can become accredited by the ICF, who have three grades of membership: Associate Certified Coach (ACC), Professional Certified Coach (PCC) and Master Certified Coach (MCC), with the different categories standing for different levels of training and experience.
 Master Certified Coach’s have achieved a substantial level of training and experience.
 Members of ICF are accountable to a professional code of ethics.

-- International Institute of Coaching & Mentoring (IIC&M)
+- International Authority for Professional Coaching & Mentoring (IAPC&M)

 NLP professional bodies